Capacitor: Hazards and safety

 Some old, large oil-filled paper or plastic film capacitors contain polychlorinated biphenyls (PCBs) which can leak into groundwater from landfills.
 Capacitors containing PCBs were labelled as containing "Askarel" and several other trade names.
 PCB-filled paper capacitors are found in pre-1975 fluorescent lamp ballasts, and other applications.
+Such capacitors may be sealed in a metal can with ceramic feed-through connectors.

 Capacitors may catastrophically fail when subjected to voltages or currents beyond their rating, or in case of polarized capacitors, applied in a reverse polarity.
 Failures may create arcing that heats and vaporizes the dielectric fluid, causing a build up of pressurized gas that may result in swelling, rupture, or an explosion.
 Larger capacitors may have vents or similar mechanism to release of pressure in the event of failure.
 Capacitors used in RF or sustained high-current applications can overheat, especially in the center of the capacitor rolls.
 Capacitors used within high-energy capacitor banks can violently explode when a short in one capacitor causes sudden dumping of energy stored in the rest of the bank into the failing unit.
 High voltage vacuum capacitors can generate soft X-rays even during normal operation.
 Proper containment, fusing, and preventive maintenance can help to minimize these hazards.

 High-voltage capacitors may benefit from a pre-charge to limit in-rush currents at power-up of high voltage direct current (HVDC) circuits.
 This extends the life of the component and may mitigate high-voltage hazards.

 Swollen electrolytic capacitors.
 The vent on the tops allows the release of pressurized gas build-up in the event of failure, preventing it from exploding.

 This high-energy capacitor from a defibrillator has a resistor connected between the terminals for safety, to dissipate stored energy.